danielroedl/vsc-meld-diff/README.md

 # Customize settings
 ## Use other tools than meld
-In the settings for Meld Diff it is possible to customize the command to use.
+In the settings for Meld Diff it is possible to customize the tool to use.
+Instead of Meld other tools like WinMerge or Beyond Compare can be used.
 Also the given arguments can be configured.

 The default values are: